The importance of work experience

 How to find work experience

-Although no-longer a compulsory part of the curriculum, your son or daughter’s school may offer a work placement of a week or more in Year 10 or 11.
-Some schools will have existing relationships with employers or use an outside agency, such as a Local Education Business Partnership, to offer a range of work experience opportunities.
+Although no-longer a compulsory part of the curriculum, your son or daughter’s school may offer a work placement of a week or more from Year 10 onwards.
+Some schools will have existing relationships with employers or use an outside agency, such as an Education Business Partnership, to offer a range of work experience opportunities.
 Alternatively, as a parent you may be asked if you have any contacts that could provide a way into sourcing a placement.
 You may feel this is an opt-out by a school, but it can be an effective way for both parties to secure good relevant opportunities.
 Colleges may also offer part-time work on site or run volunteer schemes – all ways to access relevant experience.

 Your son or daughter can approach employers directly for possible placements.
 They will need to send a brief CV and a covering letter clearly stating the experience they are looking for and their availability.
 Again consider your network of relatives and friends; if you have a named contact within a company to approach this will be a lot easier.